 Wooden houses are a more ecological and economic alternative than homes made of traditional brick and concrete.
 Wood is not only a part of nature, but its use is beneficial for the environment.
-These homes are made from natural, non-petroleum materials that are recyclable and biodegradable and are also considered 'ecological'.
+These wooden homes are made from natural, non-petroleum materials that are recyclable and biodegradable and are also considered 'ecological'.

 The wood used in sustainable construction is certified and originate in responsible logging: the manufacturers plant new trees for each tree they fell.
 For them, maintaining this balance is important.